 Center For Osteopathic Medicine And Conservative Spinal Treatment, Physical Therapy and Rehabilitation

-The competence center for osteopathic medicine and conservative spinal treatment, physical therapy and rehabilitation at the Wiener Privatklinik offers a wide range of competences and services, which is rater unique in Vienna, in the fields of physical therapy (physiotherapy), osteopathy, massages and mobilization after surgery.
-The joint mission of all special competences and approaches is your quality of life.
+The competence center for osteopathic medicine and conservative spinal treatment, physical therapy, and rehabilitation at the Wiener Privatklinik offers a wide range of competences and services, which is rather unique in Vienna, in the fields of physical therapy (physiotherapy), osteopathy, massages, and mobilization after surgery.
+The joint mission of all special competencies and approaches is your quality of life.

 The concept of acupuncture massage follows the methods of manual therapy and traditional Chinese Medicine (TCM).
 The aim of acupuncture massage is to balance out the disturbed energy-flow of the human body.
 Energy is drawn from high-energy and supplied to the low-energy areas.
 In this respect, scars, healed fractures, metal implants or tattoos may be classed as disturbing for the energy flow.
 However, dietary habits, climatic factors, the social environment, static problems of the spine and joints as well as emotional or mental aspects can also cause such disturbances.
 During the treatment, the therapist works on the meridians through massages, or addresses acupuncture points.
 This requires the use of a metal rod to massage the meridians and acupuncture points.

 Following the approaches of traditional Chinese medicine, the acupuncture massage is used to treat several conditions including muscle tension, spine and joint ailments, rheumatic conditions, gastrointestinal ailments, respiratory diseases, gynecological problems, migraines and post-operative scar treatment.
 In terms of a holistically orientated service offering, the Wiener Privatklinik offers the acupuncture massage at the highest quality level.